qddwudan/GESE/README.md

 runGESE.R: the file that uses all the input files to run GESE function.

-makeWeightMatrix.R: a new R function for making the weight matrix using CADD quantitative phenotype information of the subjects.
+makeWeightMatrix.R: a R function for making the weight matrix using CADD quantitative phenotype information of the subjects.